btpintens/walk-my-dog/PROPOSAL.md

 #### Stretch Goals

 - As a player I would like to encorporate complex challenges beyond the 3-choice option on each level.
 These challenges would come with more complex "rewards": ___ex: taking pictures, having the dog do tricks, dressing the dog according to weather___ would all gain more money and/tools
+- As a player I would like an audio component - dog barking - that would contribute to various clues/guidance/challenges
 - As a player I would like the animation to correspond with choices made during the game (basic dog commands: sit, stay, shake, etc.) as well as reflecting the change in environment as the walk progresses (based on weather, location, activity, etc. )
 - As a player I would like to be able to create a profile and maintain points and tools each time I play the game
-- As a player I would like the ability to purchase additional tools thus extending gameplay and - ultimately - earn more money
+- As a player I would like the ability to purchase additional tools thus extending gameplay and - ultimately - earn more money.
+Potentially adding pop-up trivia questions which would further add to money.

 ## Pseudocode